PlatONnetwork/PIPs/PIPs/PIP-2.md

 - The address format is different.
 PlatON uses the address format of Bech32, while Ethereum uses the address format of Eip55
 - The Token units are different.
 PlatON's Token units are LAT/VON and Ethereum's are Ether/WEI
 - Some functions are not implemented in PlatON or are implemented differently.
-Functions such as block.difficlty, miner.
+Functions such as block.difficulty, miner.
 SetEtherbase, etc., the Ethereum contracts using these functions may not work on PlatON and may need to be adjusted accordingly, but these functions are rarely used.
 - The block header timestamp is different, Ethereum in seconds and PlatON in milliseconds

 From these differences, PlatON can be made compatible with Ethereum with minimal changes.